Heltec-Aaron-Lee/WiFi_Kit_series/esp32/libraries/OLED/README.md

 ## Usage

 Check out the examples folder for a few comprehensive demonstrations how to use the library.
-Also check out the ESP8266 Weather Station library (https://github.com/squix78/esp8266-weather-station) which uses the OLED library to display beautiful weather information.

 ## Upgrade